erfanzadsoltani/SevenShop-Frontend/README.md

-# Software Engineering Final Project
+# SevenShop-Project-Backend

-This repository is developed as the final project for the **Software Engineering** course presented by [Drs Farzinvash](https://scholar.google.com/citations?user=n2dPplkAAAAJ&hl=en).
+This repository is developed as the Online Marketing web application in Asp.net core framework and with c# programming language.

 <!-- In this project an online shop is implemented -->